datamindedacademy/getting_started_iac/README.md

 the majority of the code you can find in or adapt from the [Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)!
 Good luck, and remember: `terrafrom init`, `terraform plan`, and `terrafrom apply` all the things!

-P.S.: Exercise `h_extra` will be very useful in your project since you'll have to deploy it in EMR in AWS and automate the deployment.
+P.S.: Exercise `g_extra` will be very useful in your project since you'll have to deploy it in EMR in AWS and automate the deployment.

 Have a look at the Terraform documentation on Amazon EMR [Here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/emr_cluster)